 2. Bond or Irrevocable Letter of Credit (G.S.
-105-113.38)
+105-113.38C)

-The Secretary requires a wholesale dealer or a retail dealer to furnish a bond in an amount that adequately protects the State from loss if the dealer fails to pay taxes due.
+The Secretary may require a wholesale dealer or a retail dealer to furnish a bond in an amount that adequately protects the State from a wholesale dealer's or a retail dealer's failure to pay taxes due.
 A bond must be conditioned on compliance, must be payable to the State, and must be in the form required by the Secretary.
-The amount of the bond is two times the monthly tax liability.
-The bond may not be less than two thousand dollars (\$2,000) and may not be more than two million dollars (\$2,000,000).
-The Secretary will periodically review the sufficiency of bonds required of dealers, and will increase the amount of a required bond when the amount of the bond furnished no longer covers the anticipated tax liability of the wholesale dealer or retail dealer.
-The Secretary will decrease the amount of a required bond when the Secretary determines that a smaller bond amount will adequately protect the State from loss.
+The amount of the bond is two times the wholesale or retail dealer's average expected monthly tax liability, as determined by the Secretary, provided the mount of the bond may not be less than two thousand dollars (\$2,000) and may not be more than two million dollars (\$2,000,000).
+The Secretary will periodically review the sufficiency of bonds required of dealers, increase the amount of a required bond when the amount of the bond furnished no longer covers the anticipated tax liability of the wholesale dealer or retail dealer, and decrease the amount of a required bond when the Secretary determines that a smaller bond amount will adequately protect the State from loss.

 A wholesale dealer or a retail dealer may substitute an irrevocable letter of credit for the secured bond.
 The letter of credit must be issued by a commercial bank acceptable to the Secretary and available to the State as a beneficiary.
-The letter of credit must be in a form acceptable to the Secretary and in the amounts stipulated in the Statute.
+The letter of credit must be in a form acceptable to the Secretary, conditioned upon compliance and in the amounts stipulated in G.S.
+105-113.38C.

 3. Records of Sales, Inventories, and Purchases to be Kept (G.S.
-105-113.40 and) 17 NCAC 04C.
+105-113.4G and) 17 NCAC 04C.
 1803)

-Every wholesale dealer, every retail dealer and their customers must keep accurate records of inventories, purchases, and sales of tobacco products for at least three years.
+Every person required to be licensed under this Article, and their customers, must keep complete and accurate records of dealer's purchases, inventories, sales, shipments, and deliveries of tobacco products, and any other information.
 These records and inventories must be maintained separately in such a manner as can be inspected and audited by the Secretary or duly authorized representative at any time without having to go through and separate or segregate all sales of the taxpayer in order to arrive at the amount of exempt sales or inventories.
-These records must be open at all times for inspection by the Secretary or an authorized representative of the Secretary.
+These records shall be in the form prescribed by the Secretary, open at all times for inspection by the Secretary or an authorized representative of the Secretary and safely preserved for a period of three years in a manner to ensure their security and accessibility for inspection by the Department.

-4. Tax on Tobacco Products Other Than Cigarettes (G.S.
-105-113.35, 17 NCAC 04C .150, 17 NCAC 04C .1601, 17 NCAC 04C .1602 and 17 NCAC 04C .1603)
+4. Tax Rates; Liability for Tax (G.S.
+105-113.4(2), G.S.
+105-113.36A, G.S.
+105-113.37A & 37B, 17 NCAC 04C .1501, 17 NCAC 04C .1601, 17 NCAC 04C .1602 and 17 NCAC 04C .1603)